Authorization using Role-Based Access Control¶

 Using RBAC, you can manage who has access to specific Confluent Platform resources, and the actions a user can perform within that resource.
 RBAC leverages the Confluent Platform Metadata Service to configure and manage your RBAC implementation from a centralized configuration context, thereby simplifying access management across Confluent Platform resources.

 Before implementing RBAC you should evaluate the security needs of the users in your organization and, based on the resources they require to perform their duties, group users into roles that satisfy those requirements.
 See RBAC Role Use Cases for an example of this planning task.
 It is a best practice to limit users to the minimum required role necessary for them to complete their assigned tasks.

-For details about enabling and configuring RBAC, see Metadata Service Configuration Options and Configure the Confluent Platform Metadata Service (MDS).
+For details about enabling and configuring RBAC, see Metadata Service Configuration Settings and Configure the Confluent Platform Metadata Service (MDS).